db0/Android-Netrunner-OCTGN/scripts/_Autoscripts_legend.md

 ### -chk

 Used by the RollX core command to see if the dice results needs to match a specific number

+### -isSubroutine

+Used only on ice.
+It tells the game which of their abilities are subroutines, so that we use the appropriate icon on the announcement.